christianhaitian/arkos/ports/ports.md

 Title="DevilutionX ."
 Desc="DevilutionX is a source port of Diablo from https://github.com/diasurgical/devilutionX.
 Includes the Diablo shareware version.
 You can add your own full version DIABDAT.MPQ file to the ports/devilution folder.
 To run the Diablo: Hellfire expansion you will need to also copy hellfire.mpq, hfmonk.mpq, hfmusic.mpq, hfvoice.mpq" porter="Christian_Haitian" locat="Devilutionx.zip"

+Title="Maldita_Castilla ."
+Desc="An arcade action video game developed by Locomalito and released in December 2012.
+The gameplay is inspired by the games Shinobi and Ghost and Goblins." porter="krishenriksen (kreal)" locat="Maldita%20Castilla.zip"

 Title="Moonlight ."
 Desc="A free, open-source NVIDIA Gamestream Client.
 See  for more info on the setup needs at https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information#moonlight-nvidia-gamestreaming-app-available-through-portmaster." porter="Christian_Haitian" locat="Moonlight.zip"

 Title="OpenJazz ."
 Desc="A free, open-source version of the classic Jazz Jackrabbit games by Alister Thomson.
 Includes the Jazz Jackrabiit shareware files.
 You can add your own full game Dos files to the ports/openjazz/gamedata folder." porter="Jetup13" locat="OpenJazz.zip"